Wiredcraft/feathers/README.md

 ## Getting started
 As we are using grunt to automate things, such as change less files to css, make templates and so on.

-So you should change the foler to `_includes`, and key in `npm install` to install the related dependency.
+So you should change the folder to `_includes`, and key in `npm install` to install the related dependency.

 After installed, you just need to simple key in `grunt`, it will keep detecting the files and update the files automatically.